Diwakar-debug/Hackerrank_Sols/README.md

 # Hackerrank_Sols
-Hacker rank solutions for personal understanding and chec for future approaches.
+Hacker rank solutions for personal understanding and check for future approaches.